rovechkin1/message-sign/README.md

 3. updates key nonce to the last used one
 4. increments its key counter to utilize next signing key in its key shard

-Record selection and signing are perfromed under context the same transaction.
+Record selection and signing are performed under context the same transaction.
 It ensures that only the scanned records will be signed.
 All records after beginning of the transaction will be processed in the next signing cycle.
 Imnsertion and removal into mongodb is done using its bulk API (InsertMany, DeleteMany).

-Selection of the records for each signing pods is done using consistent hashing.
+[Selection of the records](https://github.com/rovechkin1/message-sign/blob/11fa9071431d98e6c9e90366a7ab6f6d32916dbc/service/store/mongo_store.go#L155) for each signing pods is done using consistent hashing.
 A 4 bytes of a record id are used to identify its shard as
 ```bigquery
 shardId = recordId % totalSigners
 ```
-Keys are also sharded similarly such that new key index
+Keys are also [sharded](https://github.com/rovechkin1/message-sign/blob/11fa9071431d98e6c9e90366a7ab6f6d32916dbc/service/batch/batch_signer.go#L87) similarly such that new key index
 ```bigquery
 keyIdx := (c.keyIdx*c.totalSigners + c.signerId) % len(c.keys)
 c.keyIdx+=1